axonivy-market/market/market/connector/twitter/README.md

-See what’s happening in the world right now

-- Follow your interests
-- Hear what people are talking about
-- Join the conversation
+Axon Ivy’s [Twitter](https://twitter.com/) connector illustrates the power of integrating existing systems to your process automation initiatives.
+Social communication is a must and using Twitter in any business process supports an open communication strategy.
+See what's happening in the world right now!
+This connector:

+- Gives you full power to the OpenAPI Twitter services.
+- Supports you with an easy-to-copy demo implementation to reduce your integration effort.

 ## Demo